 By Ronda Wertman

-During its history, the Stone House has been home to many holiday celebrations and in recent years the Mineral County Historic Foundation and Friends of the Stone House have welcomed friends old and new.
+BURLINGTON – The sights and sounds of the season filled the Stone House Traveler’s Rest recently as the Mineral County Historic Foundation and Friends of the Stone House welcomed friends old and new.

-Members of the encampment including Vivian Deetz, Mike Fredman and Ernie Purdy had many items they handcrafted on display including jewelry and pouches made from the original designs.
+The annual Christmas experience began outside with the winter encampment on the grounds where Vivian Deetz and Ernie Purdy had many items they handcrafted on display including jewelry and pouches made from original designs.

 The Mineral County Historic Foundation began working on the Stone House in 2004 and after extensive cleaning; removing the former restaurant and preservation efforts it was placed on the National Historic Register.

-Built in 1810 the caretaker’s side of the center includes a variety of display cases that can be rotated to showcase various aspects including an array of Stone House items.
+Built in 1810 the caretaker’s side includes a variety of display cases that can be rotated to showcase various aspects including an array of Stone House items.

 A highlight of the Christmas open house each year is the performance by several local musicians who perform the sounds of the season and more.

-Sharing their musical talents this year were Andy Agnew, Jessica Agnew, Noah Cline, Tim Miller, Rick Pegg and Paul Roomsburg.
+Sharing their musical talents this year were Jim Morris, Noah Cline, Paul Roomsburg, Steve Ritz, Andy Agnew, Jessica Agnew and Rick Pegg on Saturday and Tim Miller on Sunday.

-Over the years, Traveller’s Rest has evolved into a visitor’s center highlighting local history including the Twin Mountain and Potomac Railroad as it is open for special occasions including the Route 50 Yard Sale and the fall flea market.
+Over the years, Traveler’s Rest has evolved into a visitor’s center highlighting local history including the as it is open for special occasions including the Route 50 Yard Sale and the fall flea market.

 For more information on the Stone House, contact Frank Roleff at 304-790-1538 or visit the Facebook page: Stone House /Travelers Rest WV.